erikrose/nose-progressive/README.rst

 Just triple-click (or what have you) to select the second line above, and copy and paste it onto the command line.
 You'll land right at the offending line in your editor of choice, determined by the ``$EDITOR`` environment variable.
-As a bonus, the editor shortcut is more compact than the stock formatting.
+As a bonus, the editor shortcut is more compact than the stock traceback formatting.

 In addition, we highlight the stack frame of the test itself, where the problem often lies.
 Don't worry; you won't confuse it by using helper functions like